Noncollapsed degeneration of Einstein 4-manifolds II: Obstructions for known singularity models

 while satisfying, \begin{enumerate} \item $\|\Hat{g}^A-g^D\|_{C^{2,\alpha}_{\beta,*}(g^D)}\leqslant 2\epsilon$, \item $\Hat{g}^A-g^D$ is $L^2(g^D)$-orthogonal to $\tilde{\mathbf{O}}(g^D)$, \end{enumerate} \end{cor}

-\begin{rem} The crucial part here is that, by considering the right weighted spaces, $C^{2,\alpha}_{\beta,*}(g_t^B)$, and Kähler Ricci-flat perturbations of our tree of singularity, we obtain a control by powers of $t_1$ only. \end{rem}
+\begin{rem} The crucial part here is that, by considering the right weighted spaces, $C^{2,\alpha}_{\beta,*}(g_t^B)$, and Kähler Ricci-flat perturbations of our tree of singularities, we obtain a control by powers of $t_1$ only. \end{rem}

 We then conclude, exactly like in Theorem \ref{obstruction intégrable tout point} that the obstruction is satisfied in the limit at every singular point of $(M_o,g_o)$ where the trees of singularities appearing are composed of Kähler Ricci-flat orbifolds ALE.